lerker/cupydle/README.md

 **CU**da**PY**thon**D**eep**LE**arning Neural Networks

 :white_check_mark: finished

 :negative_squared_cross_mark: not done

 :interrobang: in progress or not finished

 :bangbang: very important and not done

-sound /play nyan

 Functionality:

 - Restricted Boltzmann Machine Training
-  - :white_check_mark: With n-step Contrastive Divergence
+  - [x] This is a complete item With n-step Contrastive Divergence
-  - With persistent Contrastive Divergence
+  - [ ] With persistent Contrastive Divergence
-  - :interrobang: Weight decay, momentum, batch-learning
+  - [ ] Weight decay, momentum, batch-learning
-  - :interrobang: Binary or gaussian visible nodes
+  - [ ] Binary or gaussian visible nodes

 - Restricted Boltzmann Machine Evaluation
   - Sampling from the model